gardener/gardener-extension-shoot-falco-service/docs/falco-configuration.md

 # Falco configuration

-## Introduction
+# Introduction

-Falco can be enabled and configured in the extensions sec tion in the shoot manifest.
+Falco can be enabled and configured in the extensions section of the shoot manifest.
 This is the minimal configuration necessary:

 ```yaml
   - type: shoot-falco-service